Shopify accounting that reconciles to your bank.

 02Reconciling Shopify, Stripe, PayPal and Klarna payouts

 A Shopify payout is rarely one clean number, it nets off transaction fees, refunds, chargebacks, currency conversion and Klarna or Clearpay settlements before the cash reaches you.
 If you only record the bank deposit, your turnover is understated (a VAT-threshold risk) and your costs are hidden.
-We connect Xero, QuickBooks or FreeAgent to your gateways so gross sales, fees and refunds are each posted correctly, giving you real margin figures and a VAT return that ties back to source data.
+Your Shopify accountant connects Xero, QuickBooks or FreeAgent to your gateways so gross sales, fees and refunds are each posted correctly, giving you real margin figures and a VAT return that ties back to source data.

 03Claiming every legitimate e-commerce cost